Scroll down to watch our brand new video showcasing the 10 Things You Can Only Find on Royal Caribbean Cruise Ships!

 Royal Caribbean International is one of the most popular cruise lines.
-With loyal fans and some of the most innovative ships, there are plenty of great reasons to sail on one of the line’s ships.
+With loyal fans and some of the most innovative vessels, there are plenty of great reasons to sail on one of the line’s 25 cruise ships.
 In fact, the cruise line has been busy building vessels with features you can’t find on any other cruise line.
 Check out just some of the exclusive amenities and venues in our 10 Things You Can Only Find on Royal Caribbean International Ships.

 10 Things You Can Only Find on Royal Caribbean International Ships

 You don’t need to travel to Hawaii or the Pacific to surf on your cruise.
 When you sail on Royal Caribbean, you can bodyboard or surf right on the pool deck.
 The line’s signature Flowrider is a surf simulator that allows you to “hang ten” without even leaving the cruise ship.
 This wet and wild activity is fun for all ages.
-The Flowrider is currently on 14 of the line’s ships, including the soon to be released Symphony of the Seas.
+The Flowrider is currently on 16 of the line’s ships, including the soon to be released Spectrum of the Seas.

 One of a Kind “Stages”

 Found on a dozen Royal Caribbean ships, the Studio B ice skating rink is home to a variety of production shows.
 In addition to featuring world-class Olympians and national skaters, you too can lace up some skates as Studio B is open on select days for skating sessions.
 Long pants and socks are required.
 Where else can you ice skate in the Caribbean and Bahamas?